 Port Macquarie is the quintessential Aussie beach break destination, but equally it has plenty on the go to satisfy foodies, history buffs and culture vultures.
 Here's a handy checklist of top things to do.

-In days gone by you might well have heard the NSW Mid North Coast retreat of Port Macquarie referred to as ‘God’s waiting room’, due to the high percentage of retirees in residence.
+In days gone by you might have heard the Mid North Coast retreat of Port Macquarie in New South Wales referred to as ‘God’s waiting room’, due to the high percentage of retirees in residence.

-It seems the rest of us are catching on (if not catching up).
-While the region still holds great appeal for the grey nomads, these days the fastest growing demographic is the 35-49ers.
+Well, it seems the rest of us are catching on (if not catching up!).
+While the region still holds great appeal for the grey brigade, these days the fastest growing demographic is the 35-49ers.
 And with its position at the mouth of the beautiful Hastings River, stunning coastal beaches, a dynamic and fast evolving food and wine scene, a rich convict history to delve into, and sensational weather for most of the year, what’s not to love about Port Macquarie whatever your age?

 As it has been for decades, tourism is the town’s mainstay and hotels and motels can be found on just about every block of the compact and very walkable CBD.
 In between and beneath the blocks of holidays apartments, you’ll discover hole-in-the-wall cafes, lively bars, and eateries with an industrial-chic vibe that wouldn’t look out of place in any of our biggest cities.
 The tranquil riverfront is used extensively for recreation.